 - You must have spent enough time at least spent 184 or more days in New Zealand as a resident in each of the 2 years before you apply.

-- You must have been a tax residence status for at least 2 years before you apply.
+- You must have gained a tax residence status for at least 2 years before you apply.